 Reporting fraud (with reference to IATA)

-- If you receive an email from a fraudulent address, forward it to firstname.lastname@example.org and delete it
+- If you receive an email from a fraudulent address, forward it as an attachment to firstname.lastname@example.org and then delete it

 - If you have a doubt concerning a suspicious email address, please contact email@example.com

 IATA’s genuine email domain addresses

 IATA uses several domains when communicating by e-mail.
 Below is the list of official domains used by IATA

 What addresses does IATA use to send emails?